ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Component, Reflecting:** An item on the beamline that can change the direction of the incoming beam for e.g. a super mirror

 **Configuration:** Configuration in reflectometry defines the beamline and the components in the beamline.
 Reflectometry configuration is written in python.

+**Coordinates, Mantid:** Coordinate system used in the reflectometry server, where everything moves perpendicular to the natural beam.
+So named as it originated in the Mantid project.

+**Coordinates, Room:** Coordinate system where everything moves perpendicular to the floor.

 ## D